 Health Service Navigators

-When you call 8-1-1 you will be connected with a health services navigator.
-They can provide you with health information, help you navigate the health care system and find health services across the province, or connect you with a registered nurse, registered dietitian, or pharmacist.
+When you call 8-1-1 you will be connected with a health service navigator.
+They can provide you with health information, help you navigate the health care system and find health services across the province, or connect you with a registered nurse, registered dietitian, qualified exercise professional, or pharmacist.
 Our navigators are available any time of the day or night, every day of the year.

 Registered nurses at HealthLink BC can help you with non-emergency health concerns, to discuss symptoms and procedures, and to recommend whether you should see a health care provider in person.
 At any time of the day or night, every day of the year, you can call 8-1-1 to ask a registered nurse your health questions.

-Our dietitians from the Pediatric Nutrition Service work together with qualified exercise professionals from the Physical Activity Line (PAL) to provide the HealthLink BC Eating and Activity Program for Kids.
+Our dietitians from the Pediatric Nutrition Service work together with qualified exercise professionals to provide the HealthLink BC Eating and Activity Program for Kids.
 For more information about the program, call 8-1-1 and ask for the HealthLink BC Eating and Activity Program for Kids.